-- (1) Although electronic filing is the preferred and most efficient way to file, the clerk of this court maintains a private telephone line and facsimile machine to accept emergency or urgent faxed filings in civil, criminal, and domestic-relations cases, and as limited by this rule. - (2) Pleadings or other documents that are filed after the original complaint or other initiating pleading and that are less than 26 pages long and do not require a security deposit under Loc.R.
-4 may be tendered to the clerk for filing by facsimile transmission. - (3) A facsimile transmission will be accepted for filing as the original, and the signature contained thereon will be accepted as the original, in conformity with Rule 5(E) of the Ohio Rules of Civil Procedure.
-Following the acceptance of and filing of a document by means of facsimile transmission, the original "hard copy" should not be tendered to the clerk for purposes of filing, and the clerk should not accept for filing the original "hard copy." - (4) The clerk will immediately notify the attorney if the transmitted document cannot be filed for any reason. - (5) The date/time of filing is not determined by the facsimile machine date/time stamp but is instead determined by the clerk's time-stamp clock.
+(1) The clerk of this court maintains a private telephone line and facsimile machine to accept documents for filing in civil, criminal, and domestic-relations cases, and as limited by this rule.

+(2) Pleadings or other documents that are filed after the original complaint or other initiating pleading and that are less than 26 pages long and do not require a security deposit under Loc.R.
+4 may be tendered to the clerk for filing by facsimile transmission.

+(3) A facsimile transmission will be accepted for filing as the original, and the signature contained thereon will be accepted as the original, in conformity with Rule 5(E) of the Ohio Rules of Civil Procedure.
+Following the acceptance of and filing of a document by means of facsimile transmission, the original "hard copy" should not be tendered to the clerk for purposes of filing, and the clerk should not accept for filing the original "hard copy."

+(4) The clerk will immediately notify the attorney if the transmitted document cannot be filed for any reason.

+(5) The date/time of filing is not determined by the facsimile machine date/time stamp but is instead determined by the clerk's time-stamp clock.
 Although facsimiles may be transmitted 24 hours per day, seven days per week, regardless of whether or not the clerk's office is actually open, any facsimile received by the clerk after 4:30 p.m. on a regular business day or anytime on a weekend or holiday will be filed on the next regular business day.
 For purposes of any filing deadline imposed by these rules, court order, statute, or otherwise, a document will be deemed filed on the date and time when the clerk time stamps the document.